ellcom/InterfaceBuilderLab/Interface Builder.md

-In the example the GreenView will have the same width as the root View and half the height of the root View.
-The View will be zero aligned to the top and left Safe Area.
+In the example the `GreenView` will have the same width as the root View and half the height of the root View.
+The `GreenView` will be zero aligned to the top and trailing Safe Area.